-- Building – adding value to your community though an essential ‘trade’ criteria where the receiving group are asked to offer a trade-off in a community contribution.
+- Building – adding value to your community though an essential ‘trade’ criteria where the receiving group are asked to offer a give-back in a community contribution.

 There are 5 priorities to bid against focused on fun, connecting people and ultimately improving lifestyles.
 These priorities have also been identified because they are centred on evidence based approaches which impact on the seed funding theme of improving wellbeing and reduce pressure on services: